elasticio/api-docs/source/includes/_components.md

 ## Update component

-This resource allows you to do two things:
+This resource allows you to perform the next actions:

 1. Change component's access level from `team` to `tenant`.
 (Please note, that this action is irreversible i.e. API does not allow to change `access` back to `team`.)
 2. Change component's whitelisted contract ids